-The Center for Wellness Promotion is staffed by an Interpersonal Violence Prevention Coordinator who co-chairs the Interpersonal Violence Prevention & Education Committee.
+The Center for Wellness Promotion is staffed by an Associate Director for Interpersonal Violence Prevention who co-chairs the Interpersonal Violence Prevention & Education Committee.
 Additionally, the Center for Wellness Promotion engages in a range of theory and evidence-informed prevention strategies to address interpersonal violence on the UNC Charlotte campus.
 This includes workshops on violence prevention topics, work with campus partners on campus wide prevention initiatives, and the implementation of the Green Dot bystander intervention program designed to change campus culture around interpersonal violence.
-More information on the Center for Wellness Promotion's violence prevention work can be obtained by contacting Beau Dooley (Director) at 704-687-7414 or at bdooley1@uncc.edu.
+More information on the Center for Wellness Promotion's violence prevention work can be obtained by contacting Chelsey Walker (Associate Director) at 704-687-7530 or at cwalk112@uncc.edu.